petermakeswebsites/muuri/README.md

   <a id="muuri" href="#muuri" aria-hidden="true"><img src="https://muuri.dev/muuri-logo.svg" alt="Muuri" width="400" /></a>
 </h1>

+> **Note:** This is a fork of Muuri published as `@petermakeswebsites/muuri`.
+It adds a new `useTransform` option that allows positioning items using CSS `left`/`top` properties instead of CSS transforms.
+This is useful for compatibility with [CSS anchor positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_anchor_positioning), which doesn't work well with transformed elements.
+Set `useTransform: false` to enable this mode.

 Muuri is a JavaScript layout engine that allows you to build all kinds of layouts (no kidding!) and make them responsive, sortable, filterable, draggable and/or animated.
 Comparing to what's out there Muuri is a combination of [Packery](http://packery.metafizzy.co/), [Masonry](http://masonry.desandro.com/), [Isotope](http://isotope.metafizzy.co/) and [Sortable](https://github.com/RubaXa/Sortable).
 Wanna see it in action?
 Check out the [demo](https://muuri.dev/) on the website.

 **Features**